ReuAzel181/CircClash/CHARACTER_GUIDE.md

 - **Range:** 315 units

 ### Special Ability: Chain Surge
-**Description:** Lightning jumps between 2-3 enemies for burst AoE damage
+**Description:** Charges up and throws a lightning spear that creates an electric field on impact.
+The spear travels slowly but stuns the first enemy it hits for 0.5 seconds, and the electric field deals damage to nearby enemies.
-**Bullet Style:** Electric chains with jumping lightning effects
+**Bullet Style:** Spear-shaped electric projectile with trailing lightning effects; creates a crackling electric field on hit.
-**Tactical Role:** Fast in-and-out assassin who punishes grouped enemies
+**Tactical Role:** Precision striker who controls space with stun and area denial, rewarding careful aim and timing.

 ### Strengths
 - Chain lightning provides excellent AoE burst damage